mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 In the 3M design the process of offering a choice of games patterns emerged to counter a previous open design process of which many learners found too challenging.
 The patterns emerged chiefly in response to requests from learners and partly from facilitator decision making which broadly matched the criteria of the other study.
 However, in Eriksson's study the authours selected from an extensive, pre-existing pattern collections [@bjork_patterns_2005].

-While their results on the advantages and challenges of patterns use focus principally on the perspective of designers, the participant is also shared.
+While their results on the advantages and challenges of patterns use focus principally on the perspective of designers (as a way to frame analysis of the activity and shifting interpretations of pattern interpretations), the participant is also shared.
 I explore some of the opportunities and challenges they surface addressing learner perspective.

-Providing a common language; GDPs served both researchers and participants to clearer in their analysis of gameplay experience

--

-inspirational structured design tool, framing of the activity, bleed of pattern use, intermediate level knowledge
+GDPs served both researchers and participants by _providing a common language_ to clarify first learner expression and researcher's analysis of gameplay experience.
+Gdps functioned as an _inspirational structured design tool_ Eriksson's study outlines the utility notes teacher observations that GDPs served to stimulate learner imagination and ideation stages.
+The use of a patterns and their collection as a form _intermediate-level knowledge_ by both researchers and participants is under-explored in this study but builds on related work by two of the authors and is explored in the next part of this chapter.

+In 3M the

 For researchers, advantages include